-Keep in mind your own reasoning
+Keep in mind your reasoning.

 3. Communicate your WHY

-If you have not yet checked it out, take a look at this video of Simon Sinek explaining the power of WHY.
+If you have not yet checked it out, watch this video of Simon Sinek explaining the power of WHY.

 Capitalize on the mirroring phenomenon

 In her 7 Scientifically Proven Steps to Increase Your Influence course, Vanessa Van Edwards of The Science of People explains one technique she uses for communication.